 In book publishing, ghostwriters are no longer complete secrets.
 Many receive a byline and the more dignified title of contributor or even co-author.
 Investigating how the industry works, it’s hard to tell whether ghostwriting is becoming more common or just slightly more transparent.

-When a nonfiction author decides to write a book, she starts hunting for a story and writes up a book proposal.
+When a nonfiction author decides to write a book, she starts hunting for a story and writes a book proposal.
 When a celebrity decides to pen her memoirs, she calls her agent.

 But money is not the only reason famous people decide to “write” books.
 They can be a public relations strategy—a chance for a someone to boost her profile, tell her side of a controversy, or express a more rounded personality than the one described by the media.

 “Not every celebrity gets the chance to tell [her] story in a few hundred pages.
-They’re usually described in soundbites.
-It’s really about reputation repair.”
+They’re usually described in soundbites,” says Joel Hochman of Arbor Books , a ghostwriting company, “It’s really about reputation repair.”

 Once a publisher has bought the rights to a celebrity’s book or life story, the next step is to find the person who will actually write it.

-William Novak - who launched his career as an elite ghostwriter with perhaps the most commercially successful memoir of all time in Iacocca , the autobiography of American car magnate Lee Iacocca - earns anywhere from 10% to 50% of the advance.
+William Novak, who launched his career as an elite ghostwriter with perhaps the most commercially successful memoir of all time in Iacocca , the autobiography of American car magnate Lee Iacocca, earns anywhere from 10% to 50% of the advance.
 Top ghostwriters like Novak are given titles like “co-author” or “collaborator” and have their name on the cover.
 The publisher of George Stephanopoulos's memoir touted hiring Novak as if hiring an elite ghostwriter were a mark of prestige.

-The process starts with the author providing relevant written materials.
+The process starts with the author providing written materials like speeches they have given.
 A series of interviews follows.
-The reticent only do phone calls and email; the feverishly busy fly the ghostwriter around the world to meet in airports and in between board meetings.
-For a major project, ghostwriters also interview as many as several dozen people who know the author.
+Reticent authors only do phone calls and email; the feverishly busy fly the ghostwriter around the world to meet in airports or between board meetings.
+For major projects, ghostwriters interview as many as several dozen people who know the author.
 Once the ghostwriter has a draft, the two make adjustments over email and phone calls.

 Ghostwriter Sally Collings describes the industry as very niche, with writers specializing in areas like business memoir or American history.
-But the elite are sought for any project.
-Publisher Peter Osnos described Novak as a talented ghostwriter because he “is the equivalent of a great character actor—someone who has the ability to subsume his own character, no matter how interesting the part that he's playing.”
+But publishers seek out elite ghostwriters for any project.
+Publisher Peter Osnos has described Novak as a talented ghostwriter because he “is the equivalent of a great character actor—someone who has the ability to subsume his own character, no matter how interesting the part that he's playing.”

 The Economic Logic of Ghostwriting

 Ghostwriters exist for the same reason that Bill Gates doesn’t mow his own lawn: It’s just not worth his time.

-“The appeal is pretty clear.
-If you are an executive making $10 million a year, will you really stop working for two to three months to write a book?
+“The appeal is pretty clear,” the president of the Jenkins Group explains, “If you are an executive making $10 million a year, will you really stop working for two to three months to write a book?
 Or if you’re an athlete?”

 Celebrities are also paying for a higher quality of writing than they could ever achieve.
 Every year, dozens of books are authored by celebrities, politicians, and business executives who haven’t written anything much longer than an email since college.
 Most publishers will push a celebrity or politician who actually wants to write his or her own book toward a ghostwriter.
 Books written by celebrities usually end up in the hands of an “editor” who rewrites the entire manuscript.

 Publishers do work with young talents in the hopes that they’ll develop into the next Stephen King or Malcolm Gladwell.
-But especially in nonfiction, publishers prefer authors with a “platform”: a history of written publication and recognition in their field.
-This author was shocked when an agent sent him book proposal guidelines for a nonfiction book that asked for as much information on marketing strategy and the author’s personal distribution channels as on the book’s story.
-The guidelines even suggested that authors without a “strong platform” reconsider trying to publish a book.
+But especially in nonfiction, publishers prefer authors with a “platform”: a history of successful books and recognition in their field.
+When an author pitches a book project to a publisher, the marketing strategy and the author’s ability to sell the book is as important as the story.
+Many agents even suggest that authors without a “strong platform” reconsider trying to publish a book.

+Ghostwriter Sally Collings notes that while many of her clients understand and accept the ghostwriter’s role, others do not.
 “One of the first books I worked on, the author said, ‘I don’t want to work with a ghostwriter.
 If I do, I’ll feel like model.
-Like I can’t string a sentence together.’
-He was a brain surgeon.”
+Like I can’t string a sentence together,’” Collings says.
+“He was a brain surgeon.”

-A number of bestselling authors, such as James Patterson and Tom Clancy, have also treated their name as a brand by passing off the concept for their next sequel to a ghostwriter.
+A number of bestselling authors, such as James Patterson and Tom Clancy, have even treated their name as a brand by passing off the concept for their next sequel to a ghostwriter.
 Or been kept alive in the literary world after their death by ghostwriters.